Types of Laser Treatments, How They Work, and Their Uses

 LED Therapy

 LED therapy uses different wavelengths of light, including blue, red, and near-infrared, to stimulate cellular activity and promote healing.
 Blue light targets and kills acne-causing bacteria, while red and near-infrared light penetrate deeper to promote collagen production and reduce inflammation.
-LED therapy is non-invasive and has no downtime, making it popular for acne treatment, wound healing, and anti-aging applications.
+LED therapy is non-invasive and has no recovery, making it popular for acne treatment, wound healing, and anti-aging applications.
 The mechanism involves modulating cellular functions to enhance skin health and appearance.

 LED therapy is relatively new compared to other established laser and phototherapy treatments.
 While it has shown promising results, it’s still being studied to further evaluate its long-term effectiveness.